reactphp/async/README.md

 ```

 This function will only return after the given `$promise` has settled, i.e.
 either fulfilled or rejected.

-In the meantime, the event loop will run any
-events attached to the same loop until the promise settles.
+While the promise is pending, this function will assume control over the event
+loop.
+Internally, it will `run()` the [default loop](https://github.com/reactphp/event-loop#loop)
+until the promise settles and then calls `stop()` to terminate execution of the
+loop.
+This means this function is more suited for short-lived promise executions
+when using promise-based APIs is not feasible.
+For long-running applications,
+using promise-based APIs by leveraging chained `then()` calls is usually preferable.

 Once the promise is fulfilled, this function will return whatever the promise
 resolved to.